 - Ensure they monitor radio traffic, daily workload, and performance of all assigned personnel.

-- Review daily activities of all assigned personnel to ensure that correct follow-up action is taken and public safety, health, and welfare of animals is protected at all times.
+- Review daily activities of all assigned personnel, ensures that correct follow-up action is taken, and public safety, health, and welfare of animals is protected at all times.

-- Identify any discrepancies or outstanding performance of personnel assigned to his/her tour of duty and document and disseminate this information to all supervisors in the designated geographical area
+- Identify any discrepancies or outstanding performance of personnel assigned to his/her tour of duty and document and disseminate this information to all supervisors in the assigned geographical area

 Skills / Requirements